Genivia/RE-flex/README.md

 The window size may grow to fit a pattern match.
 UTF-16/32 file input with a UTF BOM is automatically normalized and matched as UTF-8.

-For example, using Boost.Regex (alternatively use PCRE2 `reflex::PCRE2Matcher`):
+For example, using Boost.Regex (alternatively use PCRE2 `reflex::PCRE2Matcher`
+or `reflex::PCRE2UTFMatcher` to match Unicode UTF-8 input):

 ```{.cpp}
 #include <reflex/boostmatcher.h> // reflex::BoostMatcher, reflex::Input, boost::regex